benbenfai/LSTM-practice/README.md

 ![image](https://github.com/benbenfai/LSTM-stock-price-prediction/blob/main/unknown.png)

-predict result in range around 5% or below
+Predict result in range around 5% error or below

-It is not enough to approach an accurate result, yet may show an upward and downward trend.
+It is not enough to get an accurate result, yet may show an upward and downward trend.

 There is a example result below.